Mykola Bazhan: Work for the Soviet government

 During the 1930s Bazhan's works were viewed as "anti-proletarian" and became a subject of a number official anti-nationalist campaigns.
 In 1937 he felt his arrest was imminent and he rarely slept at home.
 In 1939 Bazhan was awarded the Order of Lenin for his translation into Ukrainian of the epic poem "The Warrior in the Tiger's skin" by the medieval Georgian poet Shota Rustaveli.
 Bazhan found out about this, from a newspaper, while hiding from his imminent arrest in a city park in Kiev.
 He was eventually told by Nikita Khrushchev that his arrest had been ordered, but Stalin was fond of his Rustaveli translation, and changed his mind.
 In 1940 Mykola Bazhan joined the Communist Party of the Soviet Union and in the same year became a member of the Presidium of the Writers' Union of Ukraine.

 During the Great Patriotic War Bazhan became a military reporter and the editor of the newspaper For the Soviet Ukraine.
 In 1943 he published a book, Stalingrad Notebook, for which in 1946 he received the Stalin Prize.
 In 1953-59 Bazhan headed the Writers' Union of Ukraine.
-As head of the Union, in May 1954, at the beginning of the Khrushchev Thaw, he sent a letter to the Central Committee of the Communist Party of Ukraine, in which he raised the issue of publishing works and introducing creative biographies of Vasil Chumak, Myroslav Irchan, Mykyta Cherniavsky, Ivan Mikitenko, and Pilip Kapelhorodsky, most of which were killed or executed in 1937-1938, into the course of the history of Ukrainian Soviet literature.
+As head of the Union, in May 1954, at the beginning of the Khrushchev Thaw, he sent a letter to the Central Committee of the Communist Party of Ukraine, in which he raised the issue of publishing works and introducing creative biographies of Vasyl Chumak, Myroslav Irchan, Mykyta Cherniavsky, Ivan Mikitenko, and Pilip Kapelhorodsky, most of which were killed or executed in 1937-1938, into the course of the history of Ukrainian Soviet literature.
 On July 2, 1956 he raised before the Central Committee of the Communist Party of Ukraine the issue of rehabilitation of several repressed writers: Vasyl Bobynsky, Hryhorii Epik, Ivan Kulyk, Mykola Kulish, and many more.

 Later years

 In 1970 Bazhan was nominated for the Nobel Prize in literature, but was forced by Soviet authorities to write a letter refusing his candidature.

 From 1957 and until his death, Bazhan was the founding chief editor of the Main Edition of Ukrainian Soviet Encyclopedia publishing.
 The publishing was not completed in his lifetime; the first edition was, however, released as Ukrainian Soviet Encyclopedia in 17 volumes in 1959-1965.
 A second (and final, as events would develop) 12-volume work was released in 1977-1985.
 The enterprise was additionally responsible for a large number of other major Ukrainian reference works.
 Bazhan also was one of co-authors of the Anthem of the Ukrainian Soviet Socialist Republic.
-He died in Kiev in 1983.
+He died in Kyiv on 23 November 1983.